-To transform Europe into a competitive, sustainable and resource efficient economy will mean significantly reducing resource consumption, closing loops in material flows and reducing waste as much as possible – all without simply exporting environmental damages to the rest of the world.
+To transform Europe into a more competitive, sustainable and resource efficient economy will mean significantly reducing resource consumption, closing material cycles and reducing waste as much as possible – all without simply exporting environmental damages to other parts of the world.

 Read more on our research on resources:

 Here you find up-to-date information on research findings and activities in the field of resources.

 You find all scientific publications on our publication server:

 Research in the field of resources takes place in the context of policy as well as in the context of production an consumption.
 In the following you find selected sample projects.
 A complete list is available here.